georgelam155/cunyopenmusic/fundamentals/meter.md

 ### 1.31 Types of Meter

-Meter describes the way multiple pulse layers work together to organize music in time.
+<abbr title="Definition for Meter">Meter</abbr> describes the way multiple pulse layers work together to organize music in time.
 Standard meters in Western music can be classified with two designation types:
 * Simple or Compound
 * Duple, Triple, or Quadruple